Direct detection of dark photon dark matter using radio telescopes

-and the electric field ${\bf E}$ can be calculated using ${\bf B} $.
-The phase of EM field at each dipole unit is determined by the DPDM wavelength, $\lambda'$, which is different from the phase induced by the parallel EM wave from distant stars.
-Therefore, the EM wave induced by the DPDM will not focus on the antenna feed.
-For single filled-aperture telescope, such as FAST, its diameter can be comparable to $\lambda'$, thus numerical simulation is necessary to calculate the energy flux of induced EM wave going into the feed.
-For dish antenna arrays, such as MeerKAT and SKA1-Mid, the diameter of each dish antenna is much smaller than $\lambda'$.
-Therefore, the dipole units $d{\bf p}$ on each dish oscillate in phase.
+The electric field ${\bf E}$ can be calculated using ${\bf B} $.
+EM phase at each dipole unit is determined by the DPDM wavelength, $\lambda'$, different from the phase induced by parallel EM waves from distant stars.
+Therefore, the EM wave generated by DPDM will not focus on the antenna feed.
+For a single filled-aperture telescope like FAST, its diameter can be comparable to $\lambda'$.
+Thus, numerical simulation is necessary to calculate the induced EM flux into the feed.
+However, for dish antenna arrays like MeerKAT and SKA1-Mid, each dish's diameter is much smaller than $\lambda'$.
+Therefore, each dish's dipole units $d{\bf p}$ oscillate in phase.

-Due to continuous boundary condition for electric field parallel to the metal surface, we have $\bE_\parallel = \epsilon \bE_\parallel'$ right outside the metal surface.
-One can show that outside the material near the boundary, the normal EM field $\bE$ contains a small component perpendicular to the surface, $\bE_\perp$.
-In SUPP, detailed calculation shows that $|\bE_\perp| / |\bE_\parallel | \sim (f \lambda')^{-1} \approx 10^{-3}$.
-Therefore, the {\it reflected} EM wave propagates nearly perpendicular to the surface of the metal plate.
+Due to the continuous boundary condition for the electric field parallel to the metal surface, we have $\bE_\parallel = \epsilon \bE_\parallel'$ right outside the metal surface and the perpendicular component $|\bE_\perp|/|\bE_\parallel| \sim (f \lambda')^{-1} \approx 10^{-3}$.
+In Sec.~\ref{sec:dishantenna-1} of SUPP, detailed calculation shows that the {\it reflected} EM wave propagates nearly perpendicular to the surface of the metal plate.
 Right on top of the reflector surface, its energy density can be estimated as $\epsilon^2 |\bE'|^2 \cos^2\theta$, where $\theta$ is the angle between $\bE'$ and the reflector plate.

-Regarding the magnitude of $I^{\rm eqv}_{\rm dish}$, since the DPDM induced EM wave will not focus on the feed, its flux onto the feed is much smaller than the total reflected flux.
-The size of the feed for parabolic antenna is usually designed to be around $\lambda$ to optimize the absorption.
-As a result, the reduction factor is roughly $\lambda^2/{\cal A}$, which is the ratio between feed and reflector areas.
-Therefore, compared to the EM signal from distant sources, the equivalent EM flux density induced by DPDM can be written as \bea I^{\rm eqv}_{\rm dish} = {\cal C} \epsilon^2 \langle \bE'^2 \rangle \times \frac{\lambda^2}{{\cal A}} = {\cal C} \epsilon^2 \rho_{\rm DM} \frac{\lambda^2}{{\cal A}} \ , \eea where ${\cal C}$ is an ${\cal O}(1)$ numerical factor determined by the detailed design of the antenna.
-For FAST telescope, numerical simulation shows that ${\cal C} \approx 0.5$ as shown in SUPP.
-For SKA1-Mid and MeerKAT telescopes, detailed design parameters are needed to determine the ${\cal C}$ factor.
-In this work, we assume ${\cal C} = 1$ to estimate the potential sensitivity of the SKA1-Mid telescope. \\
+Since the DPDM-induced EM wave is not focusing, its flux into the feed is much smaller than the total reflected flux.
+The parabolic antenna feed size is usually around the EM wavelength $\lambda$ to optimize the absorption, so the reduction factor is roughly, $\lambda^2/{\cal A}$, the ratio between feed and reflector areas.
+Therefore, compared to the EM signal from distant sources, the DPDM-induced equivalent EM flux density can be written as